sap-tutorials/btp-foundation/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

 Run the following commands from the `api-mssql-go` directory using your CLI.

 1. Set the following environment variables required for the database connection.
 Make sure to adjust them for your environment.
-Review the tutorial [Deploy MSSQL in Kyma Runtime](cp-kyma-mssql-deployment) for the different configurations to run the database.
+Review the tutorial [Deploy MSSQL in SAP BTP, Kyma Runtime](cp-kyma-mssql-deployment) for the different configurations to run the database.

     ```Shell/Bash
     export MYAPP_username=sa